KnollFrank/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * The number of unique classes/labels in the data set is 43

 #### Exploration

-TODO:
-- Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a kernel density estimate of the traffic sign classes of the training data (y_train), the validation data (y_valid) and the test data (y_test):